sumiya11/Groebner.jl/docs/index.md

 ## Acknowledgement

-We would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library benefits is inspired by their work "msolve: A Library for Solving Polynomial Systems".
+We would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library is inspired by their work "msolve: A Library for Solving Polynomial Systems".
 We are also grateful to Max-Planck-Institut für Informatik for assistance in producing benchmarks.

 Special thanks goes to Vladimir Kuznetsov for providing the sources of his F4 implementation.